oceanprotocol/docs/rewards/veocean.md

 ---
 description: >-
-  Learn the basic moves to start kicking a** Data Farming
+  Learn the basic moves to start kicking a** at Data Farming
 ---

 # Passive Farming veOCEAN